immannan/elasticsearch/md/Lab_3.md

 ### has\_parent query

-In the previous type of query, `has_child`, we wanted to get records of the `parent_type` query based on a query that we executed against the child type.
-The `has_parent` query is useful for exactly the opposite purpose, that is, when we want to get all child type of records based on a query executed against the `parent_type`.
-Let\'s learn about this through an example.

 We want to get all the features of a specific product that has the product id = `c0003`.
 We can use a `has_parent` query as follows: